Canadianlic

 “It took her six months to track it down.”

-That’s why we walk our clients through a custom closure checklist — especially when they’re also updating their life insurance, disability coverage, or retirement plans.
+That’s why we walk our clients through a custom closure checklist — especially when they’re also updating their Life Insurance, disability coverage, or retirement plans.

 Pro Tips from Canadian LIC's Advisors